jovotech/jovo-framework/docs/integrations/analytics/voicehero.md

 ### Get Started on VoiceHero

-1. Create a VoiceHero account (Head on over to [our main site](https://www.voicehero.ai/) to get started).
+1. Create a VoiceHero account (Head on over to [their main site](https://www.voicehero.ai/) to get started).

 2. Copy API Key from the [Dashboard](http://dashboard.voicehero.ai).